Performing tasks locally is a common operation when working with an API of some

 what ever python you prefer to use.
 Situations where this is a problem include

-s to install python libraries or on OS X where most rely
+when using virtualenvs to install python libraries or on OS X where most rely

 Ansible and find that that library can’t be found because it’s looking in the